-We look forward to welcoming you to the our next instalment in the FBA's seminar series, entitled "The Aquatic-Terrestrial Biodiversity of Dynamic ‘Temporary’ Rivers" by Assoc.
-Prof. Rachel Stubbington
+We look forward to welcoming you to the next instalment in the FBA's seminar series, entitled "A Life in Streams" by Professor of Ecology, Alan Hildrew

 You will receive further information by email once registered, this will usually be 24 hours before the event commences.
 Please check your email junk/spam folder if you haven't received further details.